muneeb3123/TDD-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [ Library Books ] <a name="about-project"></a>
+# 📖 [ TDD Setup ] <a name="about-project"></a>

-> The Library Books Project is an application that has been created to replicate the functions of a physical library within the OOP University environment.
-This app has been specifically designed to incorporate the principles of Object-Oriented Programming (OOP) in order to develop a robust system that effectively encompasses essential library procedures
+>The TDD Setup project focuses on implementing the Test-Driven Development (TDD) methodology.
+The goal of this project is to create a class with multiple methods, following the TDD approach, which emphasizes writing tests before writing the actual code.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>